kunalagratam07-spec/2CSE11/Experiment_06.md

-# Assignment 6 – Date & Special Functions
+# Experiment 6 – Date & Special Functions

 ## 🎯 Objective
 To perform date manipulation, formatting, and special SQL functions on the `employee` table.